MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-publishing-a-visual-studio-extension.md

 3. On the **Tools** menu, make sure you see the test command.

-## Publish the Extension to the Visual Studio Gallery
+## Publish the Extension to the Visual Studio Marketplace

- Now you can publish the extension to the Visual Studio Gallery.
+ As of now, you will still need to use the Visual Studio Gallery to upload your extensions to the Visual Studio Marketplace.

 1. Make sure that you have built the Release version of your extension and that it is up-to-date.